MicrosoftDocs/learn/learn-pr/azure/intro-machine-teaching/includes/3-how.md

 - Are there any skills that can or should be performed in parallel?
 - Are there strategies that should be arranged in a hierarchy?

 For the hammer-head walking robot example, we decomposed the task of walking into three skills: lift leg, plant leg and swing leg.
-Now, we will orchestrate these skills together into a brain design.
+Now, we'll orchestrate these skills together into a brain design.
 The gait pattern for walking cycles the skills in a sequence: lift leg, plant leg, swing leg, lift (the opposite) leg, plant (the opposite leg), swing (the opposite) leg.

-Here is how the brain design for the walking cycles looks like:
+Here's how the brain design for the walking cycles looks like:

 The oval yellow shapes represent input and output to the brain.
 The leftmost oval in a brain design diagram is the input which contains the state environment captured by sensors placed in the environment.
 The rightmost oval in the brain design diagram is the output that contains the control actions or decisions that the autonomous AI is making to modify the environment.